dolap22223/DenateExample/README.md

 <p>2.
 Sign up for an account or if you already have login to you dev portal</p>

 <p>3.
-Create an application on the dev portal</p>
+Create an application on the dev portal.</p>

 <p>4.
-Enable the denate online service plugin in your project and navigate to the unreal engine project settings and under the plugins cateory find the denate plugin settings category</p>
+Enable the denate online service plugin in your project and navigate to the unreal engine project settings and under the plugins cateory find the denate plugin settings category.</p>

 <p>5.
-On the dev portal copy the generated appID credential under the credentials page of your application and paste it in the appID field in your project settings</p>
+On the dev portal copy the generated appID credential under the credentials page of your application and paste it in the appID field in your project settings.
+For testing purposes only, feel free to use "appID" as your appID credentials. </p>

 <p>6.
-Navigate to your configuration page in your dev portal then copy the userID credentials and paste it in the userID field in your project settings</p>
+Navigate to your configuration page in your dev portal then copy the userID credentials and paste it in the userID field in your project settings.
+For testing purposes only, feel free to use "userID" as your userID credentials. </p>

 Note: